MrWormy/boireandco/README.md

-# boireandco
+# Ricochet
-fun and simple for counting stuff with a goal
+fun and simple app for counting stuff with a goal